 A B2B sales funnel, determined by the buying behavior of the lead.
 It adopts the prospect’s perspective and shows at after each stage how many candidates out of the total were promoted to the next step (the conversion rate).

-The sales funnel visualizes the lead qualification process.
+The sales funnel for B2B marketing visualizes the lead qualification process.
 It pans out to acquire a large number of B2B sales leads that enter the broader part of the top of the funnel, and a small fraction trickle down as customers.